 Read More About: How To Estimate a Food Shoot

 Using a project fee weeded out quite a few restaurants at first, because it’s a larger number up front.
-At first it felt like I was losing clients.
-But, the truth was, I was only losing the clients that were looking for a cheap deal.
-It opened my eyes up to the fact that while losing some old clients, I was also gaining new clients who saw a value in high-quality food photography and had a budget for it.
+In the beginning, it felt like I was losing clients.
+But, the truth was, I was only losing the clients that were looking for a cheaper deal.
+It was eye-opening to realize that while I was losing some old clients, I started gaining new clients who saw a value in high-quality food photography AND had a budget for it.